Chelsea want to withdraw from Super League as Cech pleads with fans at protests outside Stamford Bridge | Goal.com

 The news that 12 European clubs want to start their own tournament from which they cannot be relegated and in which they will compete every season, in competition with domestic leagues and the Champions League, has sparked fury throughout football.

-There were also protests outside Elland Road on Monday before Liverpool's away game against Leeds United, with the Whites players warming up in t-shirts condeming the breakaway.
+There were also protests outside Elland Road on Monday before Liverpool's away game against Leeds United, with the Whites players warming up in t-shirts condemning the breakaway.

 The other 14 Premier League clubs held a meeting on Tuesday, at which they voted to "unanimously and vigorously" reject the Super League.